Skip to main content

 Types of variables

-There are 4 different types of variables offered by yellow.ai.
-They are:
+There are 4 different types of variables supported by Yellow.ai:

 1. Custom variables